flokoe/bash-hackers-wiki/docs/commands/builtin/exit.md

 ### Exit status

-Naturally, you can\'t ask for the exit status from within the shell that executed the `exit` command, because the shell exits.
+Naturally, you can't ask for the exit status from within the shell that executed the `exit` command, because the shell exits.

   Status   Reason